ls1intum/Artemis/docs/user/user-experience/themes.rst

 Synchronize the theme with your operating system
 ------------------------------------------------

-By default, Artemis will choose the dark theme if you indicated that you prefer dark themes in your OS settings.
+By default, Artemis will choose the preferred theme according to your OS settings.
 This is especially useful if you use a mechanism that changes your UI theme system-wide based on your ambient light or the time of the day.